bigzaqui/notes/java_effective_java_2nd_edition.md

 * **Item 20**:
   * `tagged class` is the name of a class that tries to do what could be easily done with inheritance, avoid them, use inheritance instead.
 * **Item 21**:
+  * The strategy pattern: allows you to change inside behaviour of your instance, [link](http://stackoverflow.com/questions/91932/how-does-the-strategy-pattern-work)
-  * Java doesn't allow you to reference methods by pointing to them, eg in Python:
+    * Java doesn't allow you to reference methods by pointing to them, thats when strattegy pattern can be useful, eg in Python:

 ```python
 def me():